Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Green Bay Packers 22, Buffalo Bills 0

 A day that should have been about the Packers' defense and its first shutout in nearly eight years instead turned into a question of what's wrong with the offense after Aaron Rodgers called it "non-playoff level."
-A frustrated Rodgers still led the offense to 423 yards but it's clear he wants more if the Packers are going to be a Super Bowl contender. -- Rob Demovsky
+A frustrated Rodgers still led the offense to 423 yards, but it's clear he wants more if the Packers are going to be a Super Bowl contender. -- Rob Demovsky

 Rodgers disappointed in offensive performance